 (TCM) Transmission Control Module

 The (TCM) transmission control module can be a standalone controller or located in the (PCM) powertrain control module.
-It receives input from various sensors to activate the various solenoids, the (TCC) torque converter clutch, control line pressure, and provide smooth shift timing.
+It receives input from sensors to activate the solenoids, the (TCC) torque converter clutch, control line pressure, and provide smooth shift timing.
 The TCM has preset data to compare these inputs and make the appropriate decision.

 The TCM also receives information from sensors shared over the CAN multiplex network with the PCM.
 Sensors detect conditions such as movement or pressure and convert them into an electrical signal for the TCM.